MediaHound/CoreHound/README.md

 [movie fetchContributors];
 ```

-This gives you list of `MHContributor`s who are related to that movie.
+This gives you list of `MHContributors` who are related to that movie.

 ## CoreHound is highly **Asynchronous**
 Almost all interaction you have with the CoreHound SDK is through asynchronous APIs.
 CoreHound uses *promises* as its asynchronous pattern.
 As a simple example, to find the release date of *The Usual Suspects*, you would write: